daaaaande/bionanotator/README.md

 # bionanotator - annotate bionano .vcf with annovar and more

-### built for use un Linux
+### built for use on Linux